From gorgeous beaches to a ghost island, here's a guide to things to do in Sai Kung.

 Tai Long Wan, Sai Kung, Hong Kong

-Continuing with the theme of four, be sure to check out the four consecutive pools and falls in Sai Kung along the Sheung Luk stream.
-Getting there requires a hike, but once there, you can go for a dip in one of the natural pools or have a scenic picnic.
-A word of warning: the eight-metre drop at the end may seem like the perfect Instagram challenge for the daredevils, but diving there is extremely dangerous and has resulted in fatalities.
-Stay safe in groups and take extra caution when you visit.
+If you want to take a dip in a breathtaking natural pool, you have four chances to do so in Sai Kung, as there are four consecutive pools and falls along the Sheung Luk Stream.
+Getting there requires a hike, but a dip and a scenic picnic will make the trek more than worth it.
+However, here’s a word of warning: the eight-metre drop at the end may seem like the perfect Instagram challenge for the daredevils, but diving there is extremely dangerous and has resulted in fatalities.
+So, stay safe in groups and take extra caution when you visit!

 Check out Hong Kong’s best waterfalls.

 Have you ever dreamed of exotic underwater vacations, but don’t want to spend your holidays learning to dive?
-At Splash, you can learn to dive on weekends!
+You can learn to dive on the weekends at Splash!
 The dive shop is PADI-certified and offers a wide range of classes to suit your needs.
-They also offer weekend dive excursions around Hong Kong as well as longer trips to the Philippines, Malaysia, and other exciting destinations.
-It’s definitely one of the funnest things to do in Sai Kung.
+It also hosts weekend dive excursions around Hong Kong, as well as longer trips to the Philippines, Malaysia, and other exciting destinations.

 Splash Hong Kong, 1/F, 10C Po Tung Road, Sai Kung, Hong Kong, p.
 2792 4495